GRJ (Independent) Booking Conditions

 7. Alterations to Your Booking and Booking Transfers

-Please notify us in writing if circumstances arise whereby you wish to transfer to another available holiday, depart on a different date or make other alterations to your confirmed holiday.
+Please notify us in writing if circumstances arise whereby you wish to transfer to an alternative holiday, depart on a different date or make other alterations to your confirmed holiday.
 Any alterations requested 90 days or more prior to departure, or earlier on certain holiday arrangements, will be subject to a minimum alteration fee of £40 per person together with costs or charges incurred or imposed by any of our suppliers.
-Any alteration to your booking requested less than 90 days prior to departure will be regarded as a cancellation and cancellation charges as set out in clause 8 will be payable.
-Name changes may be possible prior to departure for a minimum alteration fee of £40 per person together with any costs or charges incurred or imposed by any of our suppliers.
+Any alteration to your booking requested less than 90 days prior to departure or earlier on certain holiday arrangements will be regarded as a cancellation and cancellation charges as set out in clause 8 will be payable.
+Name changes can be made up to 21 days prior to departure for a minimum alteration fee of £40 per person together with any costs or charges incurred or imposed by any of our suppliers.
 You should be aware that these costs could increase the closer to the departure date that changes are made and you should contact us as soon as possible.

 Please be aware that certain arrangements, such as low-cost or other flight bookings or some rail bookings, may not be amended after they have been confirmed and any alteration could incur a cancellation charge of up to 100% of that part of the arrangements.